LilBank/dailigram/README.md

 ### Step 5: Install the dependencies.

-Be sure that everything is installed in the virtualenv.
+Be sure that everything is installed and run in the virtualenv.

     (venv) pip install -r requirements.txt

+### Step 6: Exit the virtualenv.

+When done, you have to exit your virtualenv, simply type:

+    (venv) deactivate

-### Step 5: Run Application Locally.
+## Run Application Locally.

 ***On MacOS and Linux:***